Subaru XT: Drivetrain

-The XT6 was also fitted with stiffer suspension to compensate for the new heavier H6 engine.
+6 cylinder models were fitted with stiffer suspension to compensate for the new heavier engine.

+Markets

+In North America the updated XT was sold in 2 models: The base 4 cylinder model GL, and the new 6 cylinder model XT6.
+The turbo models were dropped from the North American market after the update.

+In Japan, the updated XT was sold in 3 models: The turbocharged FWD VS, the turbocharged 4WD VR, and the new 6 cylinder 4WD Alcyone VX.

+In New Zealand, the new 6 cylinder model was marketed as the Vortex ZZ6.
+However, few were sold due to New Zealand's fuel options, which were 91 octane unleaded fuel or 96 octane leaded fuel.
+The ER27 required 96 octane unleaded petrol.
+Today, there are only two NZ new 6 cylinder Vortexes registered according to NZTA fleet data.

-In the Japan, the part-time 4WD system was replaced entirely by the new full-time 4WD system however in the US, the part-time system was still used as an option on the XT GL.
+In Japan, the part-time 4WD system was replaced entirely by the new full-time 4WD system.
+In the US, the XT6 was available in either FWD or with the new full-time 4WD system while the XT GL was available with either FWD or the old "On-Demand" 4WD.

-Features and Options
+Features and options

 The XT6 was fitted with a unique Cybrid adaptive electrohydraulic steering system that changed the level of assistance based on the vehicle's speed.
 This system did not use a conventional belt-driven power steering pump, freeing up much-needed space in the XT6's already cramped engine bay.
 The Cybrid system also uses hydraulic fluid that is incompatible with conventional power steering fluid (which is usually automatic transmission fluid).
 This fluid is still available directly from Subaru at a significant premium over more common types of hydraulic fluid.

 The XT6 has two electric fans to also help performance, compared to one electric fan and one belt driven fan on all other XTs.
 With these changes, the XT6 was given a higher amp alternator.

 The XT6 was not available with the digital instrument cluster of the turbo XT models.

-In the Japanese market, the XT6 was marketed as the Alcyone VX.
-No front wheel drive Alcyone VXs were marketed in Japan, and virtually no XT6s were sold in New Zealand.
-Subaru New Zealand did however bring in an XT6 as a demo, but as New Zealand's fuel options were 91 octane unleaded fuel or 96 octane leaded fuel, it was not a viable option to sell the XT6 as the 2700 cc 6 Cyl engine required 96 octane unleaded petrol.